 |

-capabilities.
-Below: A Dyed Full Dyneema MB-CMII.
+below: A Dyed Full Spectra MB-CMII.
 Click image for blowup.

 Dan,